8/13/2015 - 8/16/2015

 The quilts in From Ensign’s Bars to Colonel’s Stars are from Renelda Peldunas-Harter’s recently released book of the same name.
 The book chronicles her military journey with short stories and six original quilts designed to honor the officer ranks between 2nd Lieutenant/Ensign through Colonel/Captain.
 The quilts honor all five of the military’s sister services: Army, Navy, Marines, Air Force and Coast Guard.
 Renelda retired at the rank of Colonel.

 The Hoffman Challenge

-Since 1988, the Hoffman Challenge has been a premiere traveling quilt, clothing and doll collection.
-The Quilts are chosen for their creative use of the chosen fabric including prize winners from the pieced, appliquéd and mixed techniques categories.
+Started in 1988, the Hoffman Challenge has grown to be a premiere traveling quilt, clothing and doll collection.
+The Quilts were chosen for their creative use of the chosen fabric including prize winners from the pieced, appliquéd and mixed techniques categories.
 The Clothing shows the versatility of the stitchers who made a variety of garments from simple to elegant to artistic.
+Enjoy seeing the ways of manipulating fabric, how using metallic thread and fabric add a sparkle, and the special touches added by embellishing with buttons and other trim.
 The Doll Makers asked to be recognized in the fifth year of the Challenge.
 Notice the artistic way the challenge fabric is a part of the doll or its clothing.